walmartlabs/thorax/ROADMAP.md

 ## 2.1

+### create method and singletons

+Examine wether a `create` method should be standard across all classes to use as an alternative for the `new` keyword, so that this syntax works:

+    Application.view('my-view').create();

+Presently this results in incorrect behavior (language flaw):

+    new Application.view('my-view');

+Should also encapsulate various singleton behaviors in Phoenix into `instance` or other relevant methods.

 ### mobile plugin

 Create a mobile plugin which includes the fastclick and tap-highlight implementations in Phoenix in addition to the default behaviors present in Phoenix & Thorax 1.2 such as: